South Sudan rules out rebel leader Machar rejoining government

 Footage released by the Ethiopian government showed Kiir and Machar shaking hands and hugging in a three-way embrace with Ethiopia’s Prime Minister Abiy Ahmed this week.

+Machar’s rebel group SPLM-IO issued a statement calling the remarks from minister Lueth highly immature.
+“This bad politics is from a known peace spoiler and is only intended to derail the peace process,” it said.

-Machar’s rebel group SPLM-IO on Thursday condemned the current efforts by regional bloc IGAD to convene meetings to discuss peace.
+On Thursday the group condemned current efforts by regional bloc IGAD to convene meetings to discuss peace.
 “Workshops” will not stop the war and IGAD’s overall model is “unrealistic”, the rebels said.

 “Preparations are afoot to give a new impetus to this new round of talks and ensure a successful outcome,” Sudan’s Foreign Affairs Ministry said in a statement.